driscollxy/Disable-FortiClient-at-Login-MacOS/README.md

 # Disable-FortiClient-at-Login
-How to disable FortiClient at Login.

 [References](https://stackoverflow.com/questions/42612508/stop-pulse-secure-from-opening-at-startup-mac)

-## Steps
+## How to disable FortiClient at Login.
+Steps:
 1. Open "Automator.app"
 2. File > New
 2.1) On "Choose a type for your document:", select "Application", click "Choose".